AdobeDocs/genstudio.en/help/user-guide/guidelines/overview.md

 ## Use cases

-[!DNL Brands], [!DNL Products], and [!DNL Personas] information enables two main use cases to ensure any generated content adheres to a brand's desired representation:
+[!DNL Brands], [!DNL Products], and [!DNL Personas] information enables two main use cases to ensure that any generated content adheres to a brand's desired representation:

 * **Content generation** in GenStudio's [Create](/help/user-guide/create/overview.md) or [Content](/help/user-guide/content/overview.md) modes
 * [**Brand Validation**](#brand-validation), which happens as part of the content creation process

 ## Brand Validation

-In collaboration with Adobe's generative AI functionality, [!DNL Brands], [!DNL Products], and [!DNL Personas] play a crucial role in ensuring that all of your GenStudio content aligns with your brand identity.
+In collaboration with Adobe's generative AI functionality, [!DNL Brands], [!DNL Products], and [!DNL Personas] play a crucial role in ensuring that all your GenStudio content aligns with your brand identity.

 GenStudio conducts Brand Validation on various brand aspects and provides a checklist for generated content to highlight improvement areas to better align with your brand identity.